Product adoption metrics: 12 key metrics + how to measure them

 Your conversion rate measures how many people "look at your product" versus "begin using your product."
 Your "total visitors" will vary based on how you define a conversion: it could be everyone who signs up for a free trial, clicks on an ad, or becomes a paying customer.

-For example, if your free trial conversion rate is low, that means users don’t see the value or it’s taking too long to show them that value.
+For example, if your free trial conversion rate is low, that means users do not see the value or it is taking too long to show them that value.
+A B2B SaaS product with a free trial conversion rate of 15-25% is generally performing well, while anything below 10% suggests significant friction in the trial experience.

 conversion rate formula